-Welcome to the home of the Countermeasures project – a research project based at the Royal College of Art, London.
+Welcome to the home of the Countermeasures project – a research project based at the Royal College of Art, London and led by Angus Main.
 Our aim is to find creative ways to increase awareness of, and agency over, the sensors embedded in everyday objects.

 Digital devices such as phones, tablets, TVs, headphones, and games consoles, contain dozens of sensors to measure everything from your movements to your blood pressure.
 Although we can’t see these sensors, they can observe many of our actions and behaviours in surprising detail.